How to Negotiate for More Vacation Time at Work

 Negotiate as a part of an increase in compensation, particularly after a period of intense working conditions—launching a new product, for example—that had you in the office every night and weekend.

 Think long and hard about what should be included in a written or verbal request.
-Don’t just go in asking for “more time off,” but rather have a specified time period that is fair and one your boss can easily lobby for if he or she has to take it to upper management.
+Don’t just go in asking for “more time off.”
+Rather, have a specified time period that is fair, one your boss can easily lobby for if they have to take it to upper management.

 If the company policy, for example, is 10 days annually, you can ask under what circumstances an exception might be made.
 If you’re told that, because you’re new they can’t offer more days, you could then ask about a staggered increase over time.

-If you absolutely can’t negotiate for more PTO, there are still plenty of ways to stretch out your current vacation time if you think creatively.
+If you can’t negotiate for more PTO, there are plenty of ways to stretch out your current vacation time if you think creatively

 Take a vacation day on each end to stretch out your trip even further—and also increase the likelihood of getting cheap flight deals since holidays are notoriously the most expensive days to fly.

-If more days off aren’t in the cards, see if your boss will allow you to work remotely, at least part of the time.
+If more days off aren’t in the cards, see if your boss will allow you to work remotely—even if just for part of the time.
 That way, you can travel and work during the weekdays while you’re on trips but still enjoy the change of scenery.

 Not successful with securing additional PTO?
 If you’re in the financial position to do so, compromise and see if you can add in the option to take a few extra days per year unpaid.